 The Netherlands Smart production

-Wintershall Dea operates 12 actively producing gas platforms on the Dutch Continental Shelf.
-All platforms are controlled remotely from the Central Control Room in Den Helder.
+Wintershall Dea currently operates 11 producing facilities on the Dutch Continental Shelf of which 7 are production platforms and 4 subsea completions.
+All facilities are controlled remotely from the Central Control Room in Den Helder.
 This enables the company to increase its operational efficiency and effectiveness, and to produce economically even from the smaller fields in the Southern North Sea.

-Natural gas provides more than half the electricity used in the Netherlands.
+Natural gas provides more than a third of the electricity used in the Netherlands.

 Share